Welcome to The Storied Recipe!

 - Oil is sometimes more accessible in some parts of the US.

-- I prefer to buy this Nanak Desi Ghee from Costco or even Amazon.
+- I prefer to buy this Nanak Desi Ghee which you can get from Amazon or Costco.

 How big should I make my Malpua?